creativeartbd/Filter-Me/README.md

 Here I have used host as `localhost`, database name as `filterme`, localhost user as `root` and password is **empty** by default.

-After that, just **import** the the filterme.sql file to your newly created database.
+After that, just **import** the filterme.sql file to your newly created database.